DhruvaKumar/model-predictive-control/README.md

 At every time step, for the given state and reference waypoints, the objective is to find the actuator inputs that result in a predicted trajectory over a time horizon which minimizes the cost function.

 ### Time horizon
-A time horizon `T=1s` with `N=10` and `dt=0.1` was used.
+A time horizon of `T=1s` with `N=10` and `dt=0.1` was used.
 These values were suggested in the forums.
 Other values for `N` from 5-20 and dt from 0.1 to 0.3 were tried but didn't work well.

 ### Polymonimal fitting and preprocessing
 The reference waypoints are transformed from the global coordinate system to the vehicle's coordinate system.
 This results in the pose being at the origin. `x,y,psi=0`.
 A 3rd degree polynomial reference trajectory is computed from the transformed waypoints.